Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 Reinforcement is associated with extension.

-As alignment persists, coordination extends across longer temporal intervals, involve more participants, and support more complex structures.
+As alignment persists, coordination extends across longer temporal intervals, involves more participants, and supports more complex structures.
 Expectations stabilise beyond immediate observation, and credit may be deployed with increasing temporal reach.
 The cooperative boundary is not only maintained, but becomes more readily traversable within the system.

 This extension is accompanied by accumulation.